-Where the killing results from the lawful acts of a law enforcement officer in attempting to apprehend a co-felon, the defendant is not criminally responsible for the resulting death of the co-felon.
+Where the killing results from the lawful acts of a law enforcement officer in attempting to apprehend a co-felon, may his co-felon be criminally responsible under the felony murder statute for the resulting death of the co-felon.

 Defendant was not criminally responsible for the resulting death of the co-felon.
 Making defendant criminally responsible for the police officer's lawful acts was not the intent of the felony murder statute as it was written.